I got tossed from a little league baseball game yesterday.

 My oldest son is 9.
 He plays on two baseball teams.
 One is a competitive travel team.
 The other is a community recreational league team.
 The games often overlap and the travel team wins out.
-He plays both for all of the right reasons.
+He plays both for all the right reasons.
 If you asked him why he played two teams, he would say more baseball is better than less baseball.

 It is a little more than that.
-The travel team is competitive both in quality of play and in tone.
+The travel team is competitive both in the quality of play and in tone.
 It allows him to get better and face a higher level of competition.
 It can come with real pressure.
 The coaches he played for last year put an insane amount of pressure on the kids.
 The pressure also spilled over in the umpires.
 Our coaches were sometimes arguing with the umpires before the game even started.
 I’m constantly telling my son that we — and by we I mean him and I — do not argue with umpires in words or in gestures of displeasure over calls.
 Bad calls are a part of the game.
-The umpires are not professionals and are going to make tons of mistakes just like you will.
+The umpires are not professionals and will make tons of mistakes just like you will.

 In rec ball, there are really great players mixed in with kids that just started playing baseball.
 That is just a part of the deal and it is not necessarily a bad thing.

 Yesterday, my son’s travel team got rained out.
 No baseball!
 Wait!
 Our rec league team was not canceled.
 He was thrilled he would still get to play.
 The decision to play two different teams, which often leaves my wife rolling her eyes, was vindicated yet again.

 In the last inning, we pitched one of my son’s best friends from school.
 He is bigger and stronger than the other kids on his team.
 With that comes a fastball that is as quick as anyone in our league.